25I-NBOH: Pharmacodynamics

 25I-NBOH acts as a potent agonist of the 5-HT_{2A} receptor, with a K_{i} of 0.061 nM at the human 5-HT_{2A} receptor, similar to the better-known compound 25I-NBOMe, making it some twelve times the potency of 2C-I itself.

 Although in vitro tests show this compound acts as an agonist, animal studies to confirm these findings have not been reported.
 While the N-benzyl derivatives of 2C-I had significantly increased binding to 5-HT_{2A} receptor fragments, compared to 2C-I, the N-benzyl derivatives of DOI, such as DOI-NBOMe, were less active compared to DOI.

 25I-NBOH is notable in having been found to be one of the most selective agonists of the serotonin 5-HT_{2A} receptor known, with an EC_{50} value of 0.074 nM and with more than 400-fold selectivity over the serotonin 5-HT_{2C} receptor.
 However, in another study, it only had about 6-fold selectivity for the serotonin 5-HT_{2A} receptor over the serotonin 5-HT_{2C} receptor.

 25I-NBOH produces the head-twitch response, a behavioral proxy of psychedelic-like effects, in rodents.

 Chemistry

-Analytical chemistry
+Analysis

 25I-NBOH is a labile molecule which fragments into 2C-I when analyzed by routine gas chromatography (GC) methods.
 A specific method for reliable identification of 25I-NBOH using GC/MS has been reported, allowing forensic forces worldwide to correctly identify this compound.

+Analogues

+Analogues of 25I-NBOH include 2C-I, DOI, 25B-NBOH, 25C-NBOH, 25I-NBOMe, 25I-NB3OMe, 25I-NBMD, 25I-NB4OMe, 25I-NB34MD, 25I-NBF, and DOI-NBOMe, among others.